sftpgo/docs/docs/eventmanager.md

 - `toJson` converts any value to its JSON representation; since `.VirtualPath` is a string, `{ "path": {{ toJson .VirtualPath }} }` outputs `{ "path": "/mydir/myfile.txt" }`, and since `.Metadata` is a map of strings, `{{ toJson .Metadata }}` outputs `{"author":"alice","version":"1.0"}`.
 Using `toJson` ensures that strings are always correctly quoted and special characters properly escaped for safe inclusion in JSON.
 - `toJsonUnquoted` works like `toJson`, but if the input is a string, it returns the JSON value without the surrounding quotes; for other types it behaves like  `toJson`.
 This is useful when you want to concatenate a dynamic JSON string with fixed text without extra quotes.
 Example: `{ "out_dir": "/basedir/{{ toJsonUnquoted .ObjectName }}" }` outputs `{"out_dir": "/basedir/myfile.txt"}`.
+- `toBase64` converts a string value to its Base64 representation.
+- `toHex` converts a string value to its hexadecimal representation.
 - `urlEscape` encodes a string for safe use in query parameters Example: `{{ urlEscape .Email }}` outputs `user%40example.com`).
 - `urlPathEscape` encodes a string for safe use in URL paths.
 Exammple: `{{ urlPathEscape .VirtualPath }}` outputs: `folder%20name%2Ffile.txt`.
 - `pathDir` returns the directory part of a path.
 Example: if `.VirtualPath` is `/a/b/file.txt`, `{{ pathDir .VirtualPath }}` outputs `/a/b`.